kutaybulun/rev_d_shim/custom_cores/lcb/cores/axi_shim_cfg/spec.md

     - `s_axi_rvalid`: AXI4-Lite read data valid.

 - **Operation**:
-  - On reset (`aresetn` low), all internal and output configuration values are initialized to their parameterized default values.
+  - On reset (`aresetn` low), all internal and output configuration values are initialized to their parameterized default values, capped to their valid ranges.
   - Output configuration values are updated to the AXI-written internal variables and locked when the `sys_en` bit is set high by the AXI interface.
 Once locked, any attempt to modify the values results in a lock violation, indicated by latching high the `lock_viol` signal.
   - Each internal configuration value is checked against a parameterized range defined in local parameters.
 If a value is outside its valid range, a corresponding "out-of-bounds" signal is asserted.
   - The `unlock` signal can be used to clear the lock and allow modifications to the configuration registers if `sys_en` has been set low.